darklang/tablecloth/README.md

 library, that has the same API on all OCaml/Rescript platforms.

 **Tablecloth is alpha-quality software, and is pre-1.0.
-The API will change over time as we get more users.
+The API will change in the next version as we change the [goals of the project](https://github.com/darklang/tablecloth/issues/214) a little bit.
 Caveat emptor.**

 Check out the [website](https://www.tablecloth.dev) for our interactive API documentation.